Join James Arlen and co. as they reflect on their careers and discuss the challenges (and failures) of being an InfoSec professional.

 Haydn Johnson has over 3 years of information security experience, including network/web penetration testing, vulnerability assessments, identity and access management, and cyber threat intelligence.
 He has a Masters in Information Technology and holds the OSCP certificate.
 Haydn regularly contributes to the InfoSec community primarily via Twitter and has spoken at BSides Toronto.
 Most recently, he has created a walkthrough for using the persistence module of PowerSploit.

-Andrew Case is the Director of Research at Volexity LLC, and a member of the Board of Directors for the Volatility Foundation.
-Prior to joining Volexity, he held positions as a senior incident response handler and malware analyst at Terremark Worldwide and Verizon Enterprise Solutions, where he frequently led large-scale investigations.
-Andrew's previous experience also includes penetration tests, source code audits, and binary analysis.
-Andrew is the co-developer of Registry Decoder, a National Institute of Justice funded forensics application, as well as a core developer on the Volatility memory analysis [...]
+Andrew Case is a senior incident response handler and malware analyst.
+He has conducted numerous large-scale investigations that span enterprises and industries.
+Andrew's previous experience includes penetration tests, source code audits, and binary analysis.
+Andrew is the co-developer of Registry Decoder, a National Institute of Justice funded forensics application, as well as a developer on the Volatility memory analysis framework.
+He is a co-author of the highly popular and technical forensics analysis book "The Art of Memory Forensics: Detecting Malware and Threats in Windows, Linux, and Mac Memory".
+He has [...]

 Data Scientist, ZeroFOX, Inc.